-Tip: To really offer your clients products they want, study their spending habits far more intently and ensure that you offer the proper rewards, failing that find a reward partner to deliver through.
+Tip: To really offer your clients the products they want, study their spending habits far more intently and ensure that you offer the proper rewards, failing that find a reward partner to deliver through.

-Inbound is based on serving buyer personas.
+Inbound is based on using buyer personas.
 Buyer personas are developed from a thorough understanding of your current client database.
 Serving them means giving those personas information that they really want so that you don’t encourage a complete lack of interest in your bank and its products and that the right content gets to the right people at the right time in the right space.

-Maybe banks are being too cautious and single minded with their marketing budgets and too complacent with their application.
+Maybe banks are being too cautious and single-minded with their marketing budgets and too complacent with their application.
 Inbound is as much about B2C leads as B2B so banks should embrace it with open arms.

 What about the retail challengers?